Energy-Efficient Proactive Caching with Multipath Routing: Numerical Investigations

+where $E(x'_{ne},y'_{naep})$ is the energy cost by applying No-caching strategy, and $E(x_{ne},y_{naep})$ represents the energy consumption by using estimated algorithms, i.e. the Optimal, the GSAC, the Greedy Caching and the Random Caching.
+As a result, a larger energy gain indicates a better energy-saving performance.
+Furthermore, the cache-hit ratio is defined as the percentage of content requests served by caching nodes.

 The experiments are performed in a 10-node 16-link network model, which captures a nominal tree-like configuration of a mobile network.
-We assume that all links have equal capacity and all caching nodes have identical memory space, but the value varies to investigate the trade-off between bandwidth and memory (caching capacity).
-Additionally, we assume that the content requests follow the typically used 80/20 rule, i.e. the majority of predictions focus on $20\%$ of the content categories.
+Without loss of generality, we assume that all links have equal capacity and all caching nodes have identical memory space, but the actual value varies to investigate the trade-off between bandwidth and storage (caching memory capacity).
+Additionally, we assume that the content requests follow the typically used 80/20 rule, i.e. the majority of predictions focus on $20\%$ of the content categories~\cite{paschos2019cache}.
 The caching allocation is based on such prediction and the impact of predicted accuracy is also discussed.

-All results presented hereafter are averaged over one hundred Monte Carlo iterations and based on those we analyse the performance of the different schemes.
-To put the computational times in perspective simulations performed using MATLAB R2021a running on top of a 64-bit Ubuntu 20.04.2 LTS environment, whilst the machine is equipped with an Intel Core i7-6700HQ CPU with 32GB RAM.
+All results presented hereafter are averaged over one hundred network scenarios (i.e., Monte Carlo simulations) and based on those we analyse the performance of different schemes.
+To put the computational times in context we note that all simulations performed using MATLAB R2021a running on top of a 64-bit Ubuntu 20.04.2 LTS environment, whilst the machine is equipped with an Intel Core i7-6700HQ CPU with 32GB RAM.
 The simulation parameters assumed in the investigations are presented and summarized in Table \ref{tab:sim}.
 Unless stated otherwise, the value of $w_e$, $c_l$, $\rho_{kn}$, and $\sum_a\lambda_{na}$ are set as the default.